souparno/js-io/README.md

 # js.io

-js.io is a multi-platform package management and module system for JavaScript. js.io modules can be evaluated in a JavaScript runtime (e.g. node.js) or precompiled into a single package for use on the client side.
+js.io is a package management and module system for JavaScript, which can be compiled into a single package for use on the client side.